meodai/pro-color-harmonies/README.md

 - `generateTintsAndShades(baseColor, style)`
   - Generates a 6-step lightness scale (tints and shades) for a single color.
   - Applies different perceptual strategies based on the selected style (e.g., Bezold-Brücke shift for 'triangle', chroma curve for 'circle').
-  - Returns 6 colors ranging from light to dark.
+  - Returns 6 colors ranging from dark to light.

 You can also import them via the `generators` export: